chunxiaozhang2015/elasticsearch-oai/README.rst

 elasticsearch - an URI to address an Elasticsearch node.
 URI parameter ``es.cluster.name`` determines the cluster name

-client - ``bulk`` selects the default Elasticsearch BulkProcessor API, ``ingest`` selects an xbib implementation
+client - ``bulk`` selects the default Elasticsearch BulkProcessor API, ``ingest`` selects an xbib implementation of bulk feeding with different error handling (advanced feature, not recommended for general use)

 License